semojs/semo/docs/usage/integration/index.md

 # Project Integration

-Integrating with existing business projects was the original intention behind `Semo` development.
-If a project already has a custom and functional command-line tool, it should be carefully considered whether to switch to the `Semo` style.
-Fortunately, integrating with `Semo` is relatively simple.
-If the project lacks command-line infrastructure, it's recommended to give `Semo` a try.
+Integrating with existing business projects was the original intention of `Semo`'s development.
+If a project already has a custom command-line tool that works well, careful consideration should be given to whether switching to the `Semo` style is necessary.
+Fortunately, `Semo` integration is relatively simple.
+If the project previously lacked command-line infrastructure, trying `Semo` is recommended.

 ## Why Integrate

-- **Access to Command-line Infrastructure:** Every project has operations that are not suitable or feasible to perform in the backend.
-Through a command-line tool, interactions with the system and data become simpler.
+- Gain command-line infrastructure.
+A project always has some operations that are unsuitable for or haven't been implemented in the backend.
+A command-line tool allows for simpler interaction with the system and data.
-- **Access to Scripting Infrastructure:** Some scripts need to be executed, and common requirements include naming, location, and how to interact with business or data.
+- Gain script infrastructure.
+There are always scripts that need execution.
+Common requirements include determining script names, locations, and how they interact with business logic or data.
-- **Ability to Use Related Semo Plugins:** Configure and influence plugin behavior.
+- Utilize relevant `Semo` plugins and influence/change their behavior through configuration.
-- **Access to a Business-related REPL Environment:** Invoke methods encapsulated in the project or interact with encapsulated infrastructure.
+- Obtain a business-related `REPL` environment, allowing arbitrary calls to encapsulated methods within the project or interaction with encapsulated infrastructure.

 ## Project Integration Methods

-Not all features are necessarily needed; use them as needed.
+Not all features may be necessary; use them as needed.

-### 1. Add `Semo` as a Project Dependency
+### 1. Add `Semo` as a project dependency

-Using `yarn` as an example:
+Here's an example using `pnpm`:

 ```
-yarn add @semo/cli
+pnpm add -g @semo/cli
 ```

-### 2. Initialize in the Project Root Directory
+### 2. Initialize in the project root directory

 ```
 semo init [--typescript]
 ```

-Determine whether the project is based on TypeScript.
+Check if the project is built using Typescript.
 If so, include the `--typescript` parameter.
-The initialization process creates a configuration file `.semorc.yml` in the project's root directory and adds a `bin/semo` directory.
-In theory, this should not conflict with existing projects.
+The initialization process creates a configuration file `.semorc.yml` in the project root directory and adds a `bin/semo` directory.
+Theoretically, this should not conflict with the existing project.

-### 3. Add Some Commands or Scripts
+### 3. Add some commands or scripts

 ```
 semo generate command xxx
-semo generate script yyy
+semo generate script yyy // Requires installing the semo-plugin-script plugin
 ```

-### 4. Define Project-specific Plugins
+### 4. Define project-specific plugins

-Following the progressive development concept, if a plugin is only intended for use within the project, it can be considered part of the project code.
-Once it matures, it can easily be converted into an npm package for sharing with other projects.
+Similar to the concept of progressive development, if a plugin is only used within its own project, it can be part of the project code.
+Once optimized and mature, it can easily be converted into an npm package format for sharing with other projects.

 ```
 semo generate plugin zzz
 ```

-### 5. Inject Business Code into the REPL Environment
+### 5. Inject business code into the REPL environment

-Refer to "Plugin Development->Example 2: Implement hook_repl" to see how methods are injected into the REPL.
-Note that all methods can only be injected into the Semo object in the REPL variable space, which protects the REPL variable space.
-For business methods, import them and return them according to the format requirements of `hook_repl`.
-To make the methods effective, you need to handle the dependencies of the methods on the environment, such as database connections.
+Refer to `Plugin Development -> Example 2: Implement hook_repl` to see how methods are injected into the `REPL`.
+Note that all methods can only be injected into the REPL's Semo object; this protects the REPL's variable namespace.
+For business methods, simply import them and return according to the format requirements of `hook_repl`.
+To make the methods effective, you also need to handle their environmental dependencies yourself, such as database connections, etc.